Scalable Capital

 Scalable Capital vs Baader Bank: not competitors

 Baader Bank is not a retail broker you can choose instead of Scalable Capital.
-It is the infrastructure Scalable Capital is built on — and understanding the relationship matters for knowing exactly where your assets sit and what risks they’re exposed to.
+It was the custodian Scalable was built on — until November 2025, when Scalable migrated all client securities to its own custody.
+The relationship still matters for understanding where your assets sit today, and where they used to.

 Baader Bank is a Munich-based bank founded in 1983.
 Its core business is capital markets infrastructure — custody, settlement, and market-making — not retail brokerage.
 You cannot open a consumer account directly with Baader Bank as a private investor.